Empirical signatures of velocity and density cascades in the Local Universe probed by the CosmicFlows4 dataset: Methods

-A strict restriction of the analysis to regions with optimal signal quality would confine the study to a limited span of spatial scales, undermining the possibility of identifying a meaningful scaling regime.
+A strict restriction of the analysis to regions with optimal signal quality would confine the study to a limited range of spatial scales, thereby undermining the possibility of identifying a meaningful scaling regime.
 Moreover, at the smallest scales, no genuine scaling behaviour is expected owing to the effective smoothing inherent in the reconstruction procedure, which suppresses small-scale fluctuations.
-Conversely, incorporating regions where the reconstruction is less tightly constrained enlarges the accessible dynamic range and makes it possible to probe approximately one decade in scale, albeit at the cost of influencing the absolute values of the estimated exponents.
-The present work therefore emphasises the detection of statistically coherent scaling behaviour, while treating the precise exponent values with appropriate caution.
+Conversely, incorporating regions where the reconstruction is less tightly constrained extends the accessible dynamic range and makes it possible to probe approximately one decade in scale, albeit at the cost of affecting the absolute values of the estimated exponents.
+The present work therefore emphasises the detection of statistically coherent scaling behaviour, while treating the precise values of the exponents with appropriate caution.

-In addition to these internal consistency checks, we apply the same structure-function analysis to fully sampled mock data cubes extracted from cosmological simulations.
-These mocks consist of full, uncut volumes of radius $300\,h^{-1}\,\mathrm{Mpc}$, selected around random locations within the MDPL2 simulation \citep{Klypinetal2016}, and discretised on a $128^3$ grid spanning $1000\,h^{-1}\,\mathrm{Mpc}$ on a side, matching exactly the geometry and resolution of the CF4 reconstructions.
+In addition to these internal consistency checks, we applied the same structure-function analysis to fully sampled mock data cubes extracted from cosmological simulations.
+These mocks consist of full, uncut volumes of radius $300\,h^{-1}\,\mathrm{Mpc}$, selected around random locations within the MDPL2 simulation \citep{Klypinetal2016}, and discretised on a $128^3$ grid spanning a cube of side length $1000\,h^{-1}\,\mathrm{Mpc}$, matching exactly the geometry and resolution of the CF4 reconstructions.
 The format of the cubes is therefore identical in all cases.